DSNeville/Practicum/README.md

 In the future there are a few things that I would still like to do.
 I originally planned, as you can see in my proposal, to make a web app, that could inform the purchases of these coins.
 If these predictions continue to do well, I may still do that.
 Otherwise I will continue to explore using other means.
-Some things that I did not try include Elastic Net Regression, Neural Networks, Text Analytics for news and sentiment and of course more features.
-I do not know much about markets and investing so I am sure there is still much to cover!
+Some things that I did not try include Elastic Net Regression, Neural Networks, or Text Analytics for news and sentiment.

+I do cover neural networks in some of my other projects.